ParsnipPizza/C2326Lab/README.md

 # C2326Lab
-I chanegd this for the lab
+I changed this for the lab
+shibboleth